-However, I am experiencing growing pains in adjusting to travel nursing…
+However, I am experiencing growing pains in adjusting to traveling nursing…

-For example, before starting this assignment I suggested to my recruiter that I get my TNCC.
-I wanted to get all of my certifications out of the way, this way I would be ready for any travel assignment.
+For example, before starting this assignment, I suggested to my recruiter that I get my TNCC.
+I wanted to get all of my certifications out of the way; this way, I would be ready for any travel assignment.

-My recruiters response, was that in her experience it was better to wait.
+My travel recruiters responded that in her experience, it was better to wait.
 No need to get certifications too early.
 That is was just important to get the first assignment out of the way.
-Now during this assignment, I’ve spoken with her as to things I should be doing to prepare and she still cautioned me to wait.
-As another example, about a month into my current assigment, I told my recuriter that I wanted to go to another state that had a long timed process for obtaining licensure.
-She didn’t tell me not to get the license, but made it seem like I thinking too prematurely about the process.
-Well, now i’m in the last four weeks of my assigment.
+During this assignment, I’ve spoken with her about things I should be doing to prepare, and she still cautioned me to wait.
+As another example, about a month into my current assignment, I told my travel nurse recuriter that I wanted to go to another state that had a long-timed process for obtaining licensure.
+She didn’t tell me not to get the license but made it seem like I was thinking too prematurely about the process.
+Well, now I’m in the last four weeks of my assignment.
 I just put in for my license for one state that says it could take 4-8 weeks to obtain.
-There is another position that I’m really excited about, in another state, that of course wants the TNCC.
+There is another position that I’m really excited about, in another state, that, of course, wants the TNCC.

 It sounds like you have a good first contract experience!
 You’ve brought up several issues: